JavaSash/wimmly/tg-bot/README.md

 Name should be with prefix StepCode.value and postfix Chooser For example: StepCode.BALANCE and BalanceChooser
 7. Add new class extended from Step and implement method getNextStep()
+8. Add repository class extended from AbstractRepository<T> (type is DTO class) to provide data if needed

 ### Create step
 1. Create new value in StepCode enum